Convert TTF to OTF Font Free

 How long does TTF to OTF conversion take?

 Most TTF to OTF conversions finish in under a minute.
-Larger files take proportionally longer, but everything happens locally so there is no upload wait.
+Larger files take proportionally longer, but everything happens locally so there is no sign-up wait.

 Will the conversion reduce file quality?